 Many Buddhist lessons while visiting Bago`s highlights

 Today the highlights of Bago are on my agenda, and they will come packed with Buddhist lessons.
-At a leisurely pace, Tin, my motor driver shows me the points of interest of this small town.
+Tin, my motor driver, shows me the points of interest of this small town at a leisurely pace.
 There is no pressure nor complaints about how bad things are going with his life or anything else.
 Without a doubt, he turns out to the best guide I have met during my Myanmar trip.
 He gives a thorough explanation at all of the temples and pagodas, and always strongly inspired by his Buddhist way of looking upon life.

 Refrain from being too optimistic